n0value/mob-lang/README.md

 A simple interpreted language written in python and [sly](https://sly.readthedocs.io/en/latest/sly.html)

 # Important
-This language is not meant for programming, right now you can only do simple arithmatic and assign variables.
-And the language is full of bugs.
+This language is not meant for programming, right now this language have simple arithmatic operators and assign variables.
+Also the language is full of bugs.

 # Getting Started